typeperfest/xorist/README.md

 ### xorist

+- block cipher
 - block size is 1 byte.
 - operation is bitwise xor

 ### breaker

 - brute-force
-- accepts a dictionary txt file of words to find in ciphertext
+- accepts a dictionary txt file of words to detect in ciphertext
 - implements disposable hash-table

 ### Building & Usage